Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 If you’ve spent your whole life sleeping on your stomach and don’t want to make a change, there are ways to make stomach sleeping work better for you.

-• Always use a thin pillow or no pillow at all – The flatter the pillow, the less angled your neck and the head will be.
+• Always use a thin pillow or no pillow at all – The flatter the pillow, the less angled your neck and head will be.
 View Our Guide: Best Pillow for Stomach Sleepers

 • Choose a mattress for stomach sleepers Typically, that means a slightly firmer than average bed that will keep your midsection lifted to help prevent strain on your lower back.